jasonleonhard/practice/README.md

 ___

-<font color="red"> Warning: To change any gem you own, after it has been ufontloaded to rubygems, you must version it</font>
+<bold color="red"> Warning: To change any gem you own, after it has been uboldloaded to rubygems, you must version it</bold>

 #### geminate.gemspec